Costa Diadema

-Costa Diadema is a owned by Carnival Corporation and operated by Costa Crociere.
+Costa Diadema is a owned by Carnival Corporation and operated by Costa Cruises.
 The ship was ordered in October 2012 and was delivered to Costa on 25 October 2014.
-At her time of delivery, Costa Diadema was the largest vessel to fly an Italian flag and was Costa's largest vessel at the time; she was formerly Costa Crociere's flagship being replaced by the in 2022.
+At her time of delivery, Costa Diadema was the largest vessel to fly an Italian flag and was Costa's largest vessel at the time; she was formerly Costa Crociere's flagship being replaced by in 2022.

 Design and engineering

 Costa Diademas 11 kV electrical generation system is provided from six generators, six aft/bow thruster electrical motors, HV main switchboard and distribution transformers, propulsion transformers, synchro drives, and motors from General Electric.
 The ship is also equipped with six Wärtsilä 12V46 engines that produce an output of 75,600 kW.

 Costa Diadema features a total of 1,862 cabins that can accommodate a maximum of 4,947 passengers and 1,253 crew members and also has an outside promenade extending over 500 m.
 The ship includes three swimming pools, three dining areas, a 4D cinema hall, and a Saṃsāra spa across four decks.